cs1302uga/cs1302-ce06/README.md

    for _what_ the method should do.
 Recompile the interface _as well_ as any code that depends on the interface.
 Did any compilation problems occur?
 If so, where and why?

-1. Without modifying the code in the interface, fix the errors observed in the previous step.
+1. Without further modifying the code in the interface, fix the errors observed in the previous step.
    If you find yourself writing additional methods in any of the other Java source code files, then be sure to include appropriate Javadoc comments.
 For each affected file, list the commands you used to verify that you fixed the errors.
 Repeat this step, as needed, until the code compiles.

 1. Regenerate the API documentation website for all of the code in the `cs1302` package.
 Since you added a method to the interface in a previous step, you will likely want to share that information with other developers.
 What is the direct URL to the API documentation for the `stop` method you wrote, so that you can share it with ~~friends and family~~ other developers?

+1. Run the 1302 `checkstyle` program on all `.java` files.
+If errors are reported, look up each error message in the [Style Guide](https://github.com/cs1302uga/cs1302-styleguide), fix the error, and repeat until no style errors remain.

 1. Show the instructor or PLA your `stop` method in the various places that it appears in the API documentation website that you regenerated in the previous step.